 Overwhelm is caused by trying to process too much information

-Most of what you’re exposed everyday is a potential distraction.
-In fact, a lot of it creates problems instead of solving them.
-If you didn’t know you needed “17 ways to _____” before you clicked on that blog post, you went down a rabbit hole to solve a problem you didn’t even have.
-“Add this thing to the billions of things I need to learn…”
+Most of what you’re exposed every day is a distraction.
+A lot of it creates problems instead of solves them.
+If you didn’t know you needed “17 ways to _____” before you clicked on that blog post, you went down a rabbit hole to solve a problem you didn’t even have: “Add this thing to the billions of things I need to learn…”

 Let’s assume your goals are:

 - To grow your audience and get client leads

 Now, when you think about your online activities, how can you map those to one of these goals?